druce/druce.github.io/_posts/2023-09-15-lies-damn-lies-GPT.md

 ChatGPT is an AI [Ferdinand Waldo Damara](https://www.businessinsider.com/ferdinand-waldo-demara-greatest-con-artist-ever-great-imposter-2016-9#the-brave-and-generous-surgeons-fame-spread--all-the-way-back-to-the-real-dr-joseph-cyr-15).
 The exploits of Damara, dubbed [The Great Impostor](https://www.imdb.com/title/tt0053879/?ref_=fn_al_tt_1), exceed the [possibly exaggerated frauds of Frank Abagnale](https://nypost.com/2023/03/13/catch-me-if-you-can-conman-frank-abagnale-lied-about-his-lies/).
 Damara had a photographic memory and an exceptional IQ, and undoubtedly had the ability to be a legitimate doctor, or civil engineer, if not the character and temperament.
 Are you a surgeon because you have degrees and appointments, or because you [save lives](https://nowiknow.com/the-doctor-is-in-we-think/)?
 To bullshit well, you have to know a lot about what you are doing.

-Maybe what ChatGPT shows us is that the line between deceit, bullshit, cargo-culting and good research is finer than we think.
+Maybe what ChatGPT shows us is that a lot of people who seem smart are actually stochastic parrots.
+Maybe the line between deceit, bullshit, cargo-culting and good research is finer than we think.

 ChatGPT excels at plausible, ['truthy' explanations](https://www.cc.com/video/63ite2/the-colbert-report-the-word-truthiness).
 It will happily make stuff up if you ask it about fictional characters or APIs.
 Fortunately, it's such a people-pleaser that, if you merely instruct it to use only a specific source of truth, or to think step by step and be careful not to say anything that isn't true, then it will generally avoid making stuff up.